-Trudy Kelly Forsythe is an award-winning journalist with nearly three decades of professional writing experience.
+Trudy Kelly Forsythe is an award-winning journalist with more than three decades of professional writing experience.
 Her first major assignment was a feature article about moose hunting for a provincial hunting and fishing magazine.
 Since then, she has written for magazines, radio, newspaper and the World Wide Web as well as for corporate and government clients.

 Trudy has put the power of words to work for her clients in news stories, feature articles, web content, brochure and newsletter copy, radio ads, PSAs, media releases, speeches, advertorial and book reviews.
 Topics she has written about are just as diverse including agriculture; business; local, provincial and national events; industry products and services; health; information technology; tourism; education; gardening; and much, much more.